Dane Cameron: IMSA SportsCar Championship

-For the 2018 IMSA season, Cameron picked up Juan Pablo Montoya as a co-driver at Team Penske.
-In the second year of the partnership, Cameron, Montoya and Penske claimed the Dpi championship.
-He also earned the highest number of Pro-Am points in the SRO Americas Challenge, but was excluded from the championship due to an injury-forced co-driver change.
+For the 2018 season, Cameron picked up Juan Pablo Montoya as a co-driver at Team Penske.
+In the second year of the partnership, Cameron, Montoya and Penske claimed the DPi championship.
+He also earned the highest number of Pro-Am points in the GT World Challenge America, but was excluded from the championship due to an injury-forced co-driver change.

-In 2020, Cameron joined Honda Racing Team JAS for Intercontinental Challenge GT events.
+In 2020, Cameron joined Honda Racing Team JAS for Intercontinental GT Challenge events.

 Hypercar career

 Cameron became a member of the Porsche Penske Motorsport outfit in 2023, where he would drive a Porsche 963 alongside Michael Christensen and Frédéric Makowiecki in the World Endurance Championship.

 Personal life

 Cameron's father was a racing engineer.
 Dane is married with two children.